YubicoLabs/fido-openssh-workshop/exercises/forward/README.md

 Because security keys cannot export private keys, SSH keys cannot be loaded into memory by ssh-agent.
 Instead, a reference (the credential ID) to the private key is loaded.
-This is why it doesn't make sense to use a passphrase to protect the private key file - it doesn't contain a private key.
+This is why you don't need a passphrase to protect the private key file - it doesn't contain a private key.
+As a second factor, require user verification instead.

 It also means ssh-agent is not often used with security keys.
 There are exceptions though.
 For instance:

 1. When both UV and UP are not required.
 Although that is usually not a good idea (the security key is reduced to a posession-only factor), it may make sense in some automation scenarios where it is unfeasible to perform UV/UP a large number of times.
-2. When using agent-forwarding, i.e. using SSH agent on a client to access a private key on a server.
+2. When using agent-forwarding, i.e. using SSH agent on a client to access a private key from a server.

 In this exercise we consider the second scenario.